masc-ucsc/docs/docs/pyrope/02-basics.md

 ## Semicolons

 Semicolons are not needed to separate statements.
-In Pyrope, a semicolon (`;`) has exactly the same meaning as a newline.
+In Pyrope, a semicolon (`;`) has the same meaning as a newline.
 Sometimes it is possible to add semicolons to separate statements.
 Since newlines affect the meaning of the program, a semicolon can do too.